Self-paced

 NOTE: Only predictor variables should be scaled, never the target.

-We will detail below how we can apply each of these, but remember that it depends very much on the model we will want to train:
+We will detail below how we can apply each of these, but remember that it depends very much on the model we would like to train:

 Normalization